Domain Invariant Representation Learning with Domain Density Transformations: Introduction

 In Figure~\ref{ex} we illustrate an example where the representation $z$ satisfies the marginal alignment but not the conditional alignment.
 Specifically, $x$ is distributed uniformly on the circle with radius 2 (and centered at the origin) for domain 1 and distributed uniformly on the circle with radius 3 (centered at the origin) for domain 2.
 The representation $z$ defined by the mapping $z=g(x)=x/||x||_2$ will align the marginal distribution $p(z)$, i.e., $z$ is now distributed uniformly on the unit circle for both domains.
 However, the conditional distribution $p(y|z)$ is not aligned between the two domains ($y$ is represented by color), which means using this representation for classification is suboptimal, and in this extreme case would lead to 0\% accuracy in the target domain 2.
 This is an extreme case of misalignment but it does illustrate the importance of the conditional alignment.
 Therefore, we need to align both the marginal and the conditional distributions for a domain-invariant representation.

-There have been several attempts recently to align both the marginal and conditional distribution in a domain adaptation problem, for example,~\cite{tanwani2020domain}, by leveraging a small set of labeled data of the target domain.
-However, it is challenging to apply this approach directly to domain generalization because we do not have access to data in the target domain.
+Recently, there have been several attempts \cite{li2018domain,li2018deep,zhao2020domain} to align the joint distribution of the representation and the label $p(y,z)$ in a domain generalization problem by aligning the distribution of $z$ across domains for each class, i.e., $p(z|y)$ (given that the label distribution $p(y)$ is unchanged across domains).
+However, the key drawbacks of these methods are that they either do not scale well with the number of classes or have limited performance in real-world computer vision datasets (see Section~\ref{experiments}).

-In this paper, we focus on learning a domain-invariant representation that aligns both the marginal and the conditional distribution in domain generalization problems.
-We present theoretical results regarding the conditions for the existence of domain-invariant representations, and subsequently propose a method to learn such representations based on domain density transformation functions.
-A simple intuition for our approach is that if we enforce the representation to be invariant under the transformations among source domains, the representation will become more robust under other domain transformations.
+In this paper, we focus on learning a domain-invariant representation that aligns both the marginal and the conditional distributions in domain generalization problems.
+We present theoretical results regarding the necessary and sufficient conditions for the existence of a domain-invariant representation; and subsequently propose a method to learn such representations by enforcing the invariance of the representation network under domain density transformation functions.
+A simple intuition for our approach is that if we enforce the representation to be invariant under the transformations among the source domains, the representation will become more robust under other domain transformations.

 Furthermore, we introduce an implementation of our method in practice, in which the domain transformation functions are learned through the training process of generative adversarial networks (GANs)~\cite{goodfellow2014generative,choi2018stargan}.
-We conduct extensive experiments on several widely used datasets and observe a significant improvement over the naive baseline of training a model normally on the aggregate dataset from all domains.
+We conduct extensive experiments on several widely used datasets and observe a significant improvement over relevant baselines.
 We also compare our methods against other state-of-the-art models and show that our method achieves competitive results.